axelooc59/Web-Scrapping-Olympic-games-data/README.md

 # Web-Scrapping-Olympic-games-data

-### Topic: How I scraped data for the Tokyo 2020 Olympic Games?
+### Topic: How I scpraped data for the Tokyo 2020 Olympic Games?

 For my job at ACSSI, we wanted to create a Qlik Sense app showcasing Olympic games data.
 Unfortunately, we only had data since 2016.
 So, I had the idea to scrape the data from the official Olympic games website, https://olympics.com/fr/olympic-games, for which I used Python with mainly two libraries: requests_html and Selenium.